-Students maintaining satisfactory progress may receive the following benefits:
+Students may receive the following benefits:

 - 1. In house discounts of 20% on retail products. - 2.
 A personal service discount of 20% on service. - 3.
 Family discounts of 10% on services.
 For immediate family members only. - 4.
-Participation in special school promotional events outside the college. - 5.
-As a Pivot Point member school, all cosmetology students that enroll in the Pivot Point program and satisfactorily complete will receive all Pivot Point certificates.
+Participation in special school promotional events outside the college.